Other types of pain relief

 “ I think people sometimes think they are on the highest dose they can be when they’re given something like morphine and that’s not always true.
 Often the pain can be due to other things and there are other things that can be done.”

-Pregabalin, gabapentin and carbamazepine are usually used to treat epilepsy, but can also be used to treat nerve pain.
-They can also help if you are struggling to sleep.
+Pregabalin and gabapentin are usually used to treat epilepsy, but can also be used to treat nerve pain.
 They are usually taken as tablets.

 These drugs can cause side effects, such as feeling sick, dizziness, tiredness or a dry mouth.
 Speak to your doctor or nurse if you have any side effects.